 Again, we get to see how these girls express themselves and I think they do a great job discussing and conveying their own unique quirks through body language.
-Koume seems open-minded with her arms spread out like this, Kon is always mindful of how she’s presented, Chiya jumps without much restraint which suits a wild child such as herself, and Nono assumes the Kurosawa Ruby pose due to being a naturally timid girl.
+Koume seems open-minded with her arms spread out like this, Kon is always mindful of how she’s presented, Chiya jumps without much restraint which suits a wild child such as herself, and Nono assumes the Kurosawa Ruby pose due to being nervous.

 Great example of a solid Kirara Jump shot.
 Distinctive poses, beautiful sky background, and it happens during an important part of the song (hai!).

 Your mileage may vary in regards to Aoba’s intelligence.
 But this Kirara Jump shot reveals so much about their personalities and characters.
-The background is also rather pleasing to the eye.
 What’s not to like?

 Not only are there two Kirara Jump shots in this OP, but both instances are unique in how they are conveyed and are simply funny due to Botan’s condition and positioning.
 Well, it’s a riot as long as you’re into black comedy, I guess.

 So now I’ll turn this over to you.
 Which moments are your favourite Kirara Jumps?
 Why do you think they include this in almost every Kirara anime adaptation?